mountainMath/cancensus/cran-comments.md

 # Update - 0.5.4
+- added ability to query census datasets by year
 - add a convenience function for creating unique names within given selection of regions from `list_census_regions()`
 - added a check and context menu to install `sf` package when user requests spatial data but does not have the required package installed as opposed to erroring out.
 - improved checking that correct spatial formats are requested